JulianWDev/MetData/docs/assignments/three.md

 figure.show()
 ```
 <iframe src="./embeds/airbnb_distribution.html" height="300" width="100%" style="border:none"></iframe>
 First, we read the airbnb dataset which we downloaded from the airbnb scraper website.
-Then, we use `value_counts` to create a new dataframe that contains the count of each occurance of a specific neighbourhood.
-We plot this new dataframe in a histogram using plotly express.
+Then, we use `value_counts` to create a new data frame that contains the count of each occurrence of a specific neighbourhood.
+We plot this new data frame in a histogram using plotly express.

 ### Which street in Amsterdam has the most AirBnB apartments?
 We need to find the street address for each of the AirBNB listings in the database.
 To do this, we first put all of the coordinates of the listings into a dataframe.